Total factor productivity: Calculation

 The equation below (in Cobb–Douglas form) is often used to represent total output (Y) as a function of total-factor productivity (A), capital input (K), labour input (L), and the two inputs' respective shares of output (α and β are the share of contribution for K and L respectively).
 As usual for equations of this form, an increase in either A, K or L will lead to an increase in output.

 Estimation and refinements

 As a residual, TFP is also dependent on estimates of the other components.

 In 2001, William Easterly and Ross Levine estimated that for an average country the TFP accounts for 60 percent of growth of output per worker.

 A 2005 study on human capital attempted to correct for weaknesses in estimations of the labour component of the equation, by refining estimates of the quality of labour.
 Specifically, years of schooling is often taken as a proxy for the quality of labour (and stock of human capital), which does not account for differences in schooling between countries.
 Using these re-estimations, the contribution of TFP was substantially lower.

 Robert Ayres and Benjamin Warr have found that the model can be improved by using the efficiency of energy conversion, which roughly tracks technological progress.
+After having analysed time series of economic statistics and energy consumption also Reiner Kümmel came to the conclusion that the Solow residual as total factor productivity can be explained very well by an economy's energy input.
+Thus, so called technical progress is the ability to absorb primary energy through labour and to convert it efficiently into useful energy in order to drive economic production processes.